Financial-Times/origami/components/o-share/MIGRATION.md

 <Share {...shareProps}>
    <ShareIcon icon="twitter" urlProps={shareIconProps} />
    <ShareIcon
-    icon="share"
-    showLabel={true}
-    label="Share"
-    customAction="#"
+    icon="facebook"
     urlProps={shareIconProps}
    />
   </Share>
 ```

-This example should render twitter social share icon and custom share button.
-More details about the props that you must pass down to each compnent can be found in our [readme](README.md#tsx-template).
+This example should render Twitter social share icon and Facebook social share button.
+More details about the props that you must pass down to each component can be found in our [readme](README.md#tsx-template).

 We recommend that you look at our [storybook code implementation](stories/share.stories.tsx) to see how to use this new API.